hd9/aspnet-microservices/README.md

 Let's now review how to build each of the services.

 ## Web
 The Web service is the frontend for our application.
-It requires the Redis service to provide distributed caching and the shopping cart experience.
+It requires a Redis instance to provide distributed caching on the server and a distributed and faster shopping cart experience.
 Redis is an open source in-memory data store, which is often used as a distributed cache.
 You can use Redis locally, and you can configure an Azure Redis Cache for an Azure-hosted ASP.NET Core app.

-An app configures the cache implementation using a RedisCache instance (AddStackExchangeRedisCache) in a non-Development environment in Startup.ConfigureServices.
+An app configures the cache implementation using a RedisCache instance (`AddStackExchangeRedisCache`) in a non-Development environment in the `Startup.ConfigureServices` method.

-### Building the Web container
+### Building the Web image
 To build the Web container, run:
 ```s
 docker build -t web .